 While there aren't many beach pavilions or amenities available, both Velsen and Bloemendaal make up for this with a wider variety of off-beach attractions.
 When visitors become weary of the sand and sun, they can visit the IJmuiden aan Zee tourism site and the Bloemendaal Municipality sites for more information on things to do.

-How to Reach Velsen/Bloemendaal by Train: From Amsterdam Sloterdijk station, take Connexxion Regioliner bus 82 to IJmuiden aan Zee (direction: IJmuiden).
-Travel time about is 45 minutes.
+How to get there by train: From Amsterdam Sloterdijk station, take Connexxion Regioliner bus 82 to IJmuiden aan Zee (direction: IJmuiden).
+Travel time is about 45 minutes.

 04 of 05